Dit

 Right-click, sends a Dit

-A keyer (combined with a "paddle") makes sending Morse code easier than the traditional "straight key" which most people would imagine is used.
+A straight key will send a signal exactly as pressed by the operator so is very difficult to get the timing correct.
+A keyer (combined with a “paddle”) makes sending Morse code easier.
 Instead of having to precisely time the dits, dahs and the spaces in between a paddle/keyer combination does a lot of the timing for you, using a speed setting of your choice.
 Pushing the paddle one way sends a string of repeating dits and pushing the paddle the other way sends a string of dahs.